kwebio/kweb-docs/intro.rst

 Motivation
 ----------

-Most websites are two pieces of tightly coupled software, one of which runs in the browser, the client, and the other runs on one or more web servers.
+Most websites are at least two pieces of tightly coupled software.
+One runs in the browser, and the other runs on a web server.

 * Client
     * Runs in the browser